Wednesday, March 5, 2025

 He further added:"Akash Yogini originates from the seed syllable 'Bum' (Heart Mantra).
 She is depicted leaping into space in the flying posture of a sky-going dakini, with her right leg bent back at the knee."

-The Guruji stated:"Akash Yogini holds Khatvanga marked with a Vajra - a magic stick with magic power -- on her left hand.
+The Guruji stated:"Akash Yogini holds Khatvanga marked with a Vajra - a magic stick with magical power -- on her left hand.
 Similarly, she drinks from a skull cup.
 She holds a Katri (chopper) on her right hand."

 Underscoring the importance of weapons that the Dakinis hold in their hands, the Guruji stressed:"Why do the Dakinis hold weapons like Khatvanga and Katri?
 Not for killing sentient beings.
 Back in those days, the Dakinis lived in the dangerous jungles and they had to maintain the Yogic traditions, cutting through pathways to be clear, holding them as magical tools and power."